Swimming Vacation Lake Powell

-In addition to normal items, we recommend you the following:
+In addition to normal items, we recommend the following:

-We provide shared water bottles while swimming, swim hats, and limited pieces of other equipment, such as flippers, tow floats, rash vests, if required.
-We cannot guarantee all right sizes, so please bear this in mind and bring your own item if your swimming depends on this.
-If you prefer to have your own drinking bottle for walks, please bring it with you.
+We provide shared water bottles while swimming, silicone swim caps, and safety tow floats for better visibility!
+If your swimming depends on other items (wetsuit, fins, designed swim cap), please bring them with you.
+If you prefer to have your own drinking water bottle for walks and time on the boat, please bring it with you.
 It is very important to drink enough water and other fluids throughout the whole trip.